toni-mo/bootstrap-grid/README.md

 ## Bootstrap
+Bootstrap is a free and open-source front-end library for designing websites and web applications.
+It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+Unlike many web frameworks, it concerns itself with front-end development only.

-CSS Framework = CSS Library = CSS file
+**CSS Framework = CSS Library = CSS file**

 [Bootstrap](https://getbootstrap.com/)